 The main objective of the segregation by gender is to minimise any possible distractions and improve concentration to achieve better meditation results.

-How does a Vipassana retreat day look like?
+What does a Vipassana retreat day look like?

 The course is intense.
 An early start (4am) is followed by meditation until breakfast (6:30am) and more meditation until lunch (11am).